Becavalier/hyperion/source/_posts/《Operating-Systems-Three-Easy-Pieces》读书笔记（第-14-20-章）.md

 } header_t;
 ```

-* Node structure of the Free-list:
+* The node structure of the free-list:

 ```c
 typedef struct __node_t {